jbabin91/blog-prisma2/README.md

 git clone https://github.com/jbabin91/blog-prisma2
 ```

+1. Rename `.env.example` to `.env`

-1. Run `npm run build` in the root directory.
+2. Run `npm run build` in the root directory.

-2. Run `npm start` in the root directory.
+3. Run `npm start` in the root directory.

-3. If you are running this for the first time after a build, you need to migrate the database.
+4. If you are running this for the first time after a build, you need to migrate the database.
 Run `npm run migrate`.
 Then run `npm stop` followed by `npm start` to reset the server.

 ## GraphQL API Info